Why Your Content Isn’t Showing Up in AI and How to Fix It

 What to Do Next

-If you want your content to show up in LLMs:
+If you want your content to be cited in LLMs:

-• Structure each piece around one clear idea or question.
+✅ Structure around one clear question or idea

-• Track where your content gets cited using tools like Profound or Otterly.
+✅ Track what’s cited using tools like Profound or Otterly

 Is SEO still relevant?